nephio-project/docs/content/en/docs/network-architecture/o-ran-integration.md

 ![deployment-architecture.png](/static/images/network-architecture/o-ran/deployment-architecture.png)

 These services can be categorized into:
--Infrastructure services for the lifecycle management of Cloud Resources (FOCOM, IMS): These services are deployed and utilizes the Nephio capabilities provided by Nephio Management Clusters.
+- Infrastructure services for the lifecycle management of Cloud Resources (FOCOM, IMS): These services are deployed and utilizes the Nephio capabilities provided by Nephio Management Clusters.
 In some deployed architectures aspects of the IMS utilizes Nephio capabilities provided by Nephio Workload Clusters.
 - Lifecycle management of deployments for O-RAN NFs (NFO, DMS): The NFO service is deployed and utilizes the Nephio capabilities provided by Nephio Management Clusters.
 The DMS is deployed and utilizes the Nephio capabilities provided by Nephio Workload Clusters.

 ## Infrastructure services for the lifecycle management of Cloud Resources